teamniteo/handbook/4_Marketing-Support/support.md

 ### Help Center

-Help Centers is where the instructions and common questions by customers are answered.
-Every product has its own Help Center which should be updated whenever questions become too common and users cannot find answers.
+Help Centers are where the instructions and common questions by customers are answered.
+Every product has its own Help Center which should be updated regularly - add new information and remove outdated ones if any.

 You can search and insert relevant help articles without leaving the Intercom dashboard.
 On the reply box, just click on the note icon and enter a keyword, then add it to your reply.